 We plan on carrying a 5 gallon collapsible jug for extra water if needed and to do refills from streams if available.
-We do have a variety of water filtration and purification techniques that we can use for wild water treatment.
+All van water will be filtered when filling the tank, and again when running the water.

 We will have only one water fixture on board – the kitchen sink.
 The kitchen sink uses a faucet head mounted on a hose so that it can be used for showering inside or outside as well.